LukasRaider/LukasRaider/README.md

 - 👋 Hi, I’m Lukas Huvar
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning main C# and Java,
-- 💞️ I’m looking to collaborate on full-time job as sofware developer.
+- 💞️ I’m looking to collaborate on full-time job as software developer.
 - 📫 How to reach me ...

 <!---